jmcnamara/XlsxWriter/dev/docs/source/working_with_tables.rst

 | var        |
 +------------+

-User defined functions or formulas aren't supported.
+User defined functions or formulas can also be added.

 It is also possible to set a calculated value for the ``total_function`` using the ``total_value`` sub property.
 This is only necessary when creating